by Sebastian Hachmeyer

 we are often not considered proper musicians.
 It would help us if we got some recognition for us, like the Kallawaya healers, they got recognition of their practices.
 Then, nobody would say that only brass bands consist of musicians.
 (M.R.
 2015, personal communication)

 This can be interpreted as a sort of discrimination towards rural indigenous music that seems to lack socio-economic status and professionalism.
 Hence, the endogenous dynamics go far beyond the insertion of well-tempered instruments and the reproduction of certain elements within brass band music.
 In the context of the Kallawaya, endogenous dynamics are moreover finely nuanced around the perception of precision, professionalism, and participation within autochthonous music groups in relation to such a comparison with brass band music (Hachmeyer 2015).

 Integration through musical participation is understood as one of the main purposes of musical practices in indigenous communities (Stobart 2006).
 Participation does not so much depend on the precision and professionalism of instruments and practitioners (Turino 1989).
-Turino (2008) divides between two fields of live performance: participatory and representational performance.
+Turino (2008) divides between two fields of live performance: participatory and presentational performance.
 The former is sometimes related to “hobby” musicians while the latter is sometimes related to “professional” musicians.
 Based on Turino’s (2008) conceptualization of live performance, an analysis of Niñocorin’s qantu ensemble should highlight this fundamental behavioral shift.

-Frequency of rehearsal
+|Frequency of rehearsal

 Main participation in dance

 Rhythm: ostinato and constant